Naval Expansion Is Generating New Skilled Trades Opportunities

 Along with job security and pay benefits, working in the shipbuilding industry is very rewarding.
 It’s unique, purpose-driven work.
 You’re building and maintaining the ‘machines’ that enable the Navy to do their duty.

 Overall, the industry offers an experience that other lines of work can’t match.
 There aren’t many jobs that allow you to see a destroyer or aircraft carrier, let alone work directly on one.
 “To be honest, it’s just really cool,” says Raehn.

 Shipbuilding is an industry that offers a lot of flexibility.
 You can sign up for a short contract, make good money, add to your resume and move to the next job.
 Or you can be in it for the long haul.
 Whether that means relocating to a shipbuilding center or following the work around the country is entirely up to you.

 The shipbuilding industry is constantly looking for skilled trades workers of various skill sets.
 There are all sorts of opportunities, whether you’re looking for a purpose or just a change of pace.
-If that sounds interesting, contact Aerotek today.
+If that sounds interesting, search for shipbuilding jobs today.